0x-Apollyon/Secure-File-Systems/README.md

-# Secure-File-Systems
+# Secure-Files
- A secure file system
+ A way to store files securely

 All files are encrypted using AES-256
 AES-256 key derivation is done from the user password